 - Respond to residential emergency situations and provide assistance as needed.

 - Assist with university and departmental recruitment initiatives as requested.

 ADMINISTRATIVE & DUTY

-- Serve duty as required by supervisor and ORS - duty includes, but is not limited to: holiday/break duty (5 days), rounds, lock-outs, roommate conflict mediation, respond to emergency medical and maintenance issues, assist professional on-duty staff, be aware of and report safety and security issues.
+- Serve duty as required by supervisor and RL & H - duty includes, but is not limited to: holiday/break duty (5 days), rounds, lock-outs, roommate conflict mediation, respond to emergency medical and maintenance issues, assist professional on-duty staff, be aware of and report safety and security issues.
 RAs are expected to remain in their communities while on-duty.

 - Be responsible for general facility well-being and provide assistance with maintenance issues (lock-outs, plunging toilets, wet-vacuum carpets, clean up basic spills & other messes, etc.).